mautic/user-documentation/docs/overview/overview.rst

 - :doc:`/channels/emails` Use built-in Email templates to send messages to a group of your contacts, or send personalized messages to specific contacts.

-- :doc:`channels/focus_items` A type of web personalization that enables marketers to embed on a webpage pop-up messages and forms, bars and splash screens based on the contact's behavior.
+- :doc:`/channels/focus_items` A type of web personalization that enables marketers to embed on a webpage pop-up messages and forms, bars and splash screens based on the contact's behavior.
 By using Focus Items, you can easily convert visitors into known Contacts.

-- :doc:`channels/social_monitoring` Marketers can add contacts to Mautic through Twitter mentions and hashtags.
+- :doc:`/channels/social_monitoring` Marketers can add contacts to Mautic through Twitter mentions and hashtags.

 Assess Performance
 ******************

 Analyze trends and assess the performance of your marketing strategy using various tools.

-- :doc:`dashboard` A high-level representation of Contact data, Campaigns, and activities.
+- :doc:`/dashboard/dashboard` A high-level representation of Contact data, Campaigns, and activities.
 You can create a highly personalized dashboard based on the information that you want to track.

-- :doc:`reports` A tool to measure the effectiveness of your marketing Campaigns, Emails, Forms, or page hits.
+- :doc:`/reports/reports` A tool to measure the effectiveness of your marketing Campaigns, Emails, Forms, or page hits.
 Reports also let you troubleshoot or workaround areas of improvement to enhance your marketing strategy.

-- :doc:`points` A score that is an indicator of progress for a Contact or customer.
+- :doc:`/points/points` A score that is an indicator of progress for a Contact or customer.
 Points are a way for marketers to measure which of their Contacts are the most engaged based on their interactions and behavior.

-- :doc:`stages` A customizable feature that enables you to keep a track of where your Contacts are in their marketing/sales journey
+- :doc:`/stages/stages` A customizable feature that enables you to keep a track of where your Contacts are in their marketing/sales journey